 When you use multimedia instructional materials, such as videos or recorded presentations, you can easily incorporate short quizzes with closed or open-ended questions.
 These can serve as knowledge checks with immediate response to the learner as formative assessment of learning.
 Some resources you can use for this are:

 This method is good for promptly showing the learner what they have understood and what they have not.
-This is not an efficient method of assigning points for correct responses and integrating such grading through MyCourses.
+This is not a method of assigning points for correct responses and integrating such points with Canvas.

 Available to faculty through the Digital Studio or a perpetual license can be purchased.
 Offers advanced editing, multilayered audio and video tracks, and interactive quizzes.
 You can also set up instructional sequences tailored to what a learner has understood and has not yet understood.